-Dance to make a difference for St Leonard’s Hospice
+Dance to make a difference for the Hospice as a Strictly St Leonard’s contestant!

 Are you ready to Rhumba?
 Let British Amateur Latin Sequence Dance Champion, Chris Robinson, teach you to dance in just six weeks.
-Dance the Cha-Cha-Cha, Waltz and Viennese Waltz then showcase your talent to family and friends in a fabulous venue, in our glittering…
+Dance the Tango, Jive and Viennese Waltz then showcase your talent to family and friends in a fabulous venue, in our glittering…

-- You join us as a couple and pay a registration fee of £25 each
+- We ask that you join us as a couple and pay a registration fee of £25 each

-- We host a launch evening at The Marriott, York, on Monday 13 February 2023
+- We host a launch evening on Monday 5 February 2024 (venue tbc)

 - We will give you six dance lessons plus a dress rehearsal.
-Dance lessons will take place at the York R.I Hamilton Drive, Acomb.
-Dates as follows:
+These will take place on:

 - We’ll give you tickets to sell to friends and family, giving you the chance to help us by raising much needed funds.